marencc/intSiteCaller_update/README.md

 #### Multihits
-Multihits are stored in `multihitData.RData` which is a `list`.
-The first item in this list is a `GRanges` object where each record represents a properly-paired alignment.
-Individual multihit reads can be identified by analysing the `ID` column, which cooresponds to the unique Illumina read identifier.
-The second item in `multihitData` is a `list` of `list`s.
-Each object in the primary list represents a multihit cluster.
-The two sub-objects are:
+Multihits are stored in `multihitData.RData` which is a `list` of three items:
+* `unclusteredMultihits` is a `GRanges` object of raw multihits, directly from `properlyPairedAlignments`
-* `potentialSites` is a `GRanges` object where each record is a soloStart representation of each potential integration site of a given multihit cluster.
+* `clusteredMultihitPositions` is a `GRangesList` object of clustered solostart multihits with each included `GRanges` object representing one multihit cluster
-* `widths` is a `data.frame` where the `Var1` column is the width of the multihit cluster and the `Freq` column is the number of reads where that width was seen for the given multihit cluster.
-This is analagous to PCR breakpoints and counts for unique sites.
+* `clusteredMultihitLengths` is a `list` object containing dataframes of multihit 'fragment lengths' for use in sonicAbundance.
+Each list record, n, cooresponds to the nth cluster as defined in `clusteredMultihitPositions`.
+The `Var1` column cooresponds to the 'length' and the `Freq` column cooresponds to the number of times that fragment length was observed.

 #### Chimeras
 Chimeras are stored in `chimeraData.RData` which is a list that contains some basic chimera frequency statistics and a `GRangesList` object.
 Each `GRanges` object contains two records, one for the read1 alignment and another for the read2 alignment